evaliu2002/PetMyDog/USERDOC.md

 then able to access and use the app as they please. <br>

 ### How to use the software
-The homepage of the app will contain a login with google button and a temporary second button for the users to direct themselves to the find-dogs path of the webpage.
+The homepage of the app will contain a login with Google button and a temporary second button for the users to direct themselves to the find-dogs path of the webpage.
 Dogs will then appear in the page.
 Users can click on the individual dogs and choose to